smhdk/KM-Popup-Image-Slider/README.md

       Dialog dialog = new PopPopopDialogBuilder(activity_context)
                         // Set list like as option1 or option2 or option3
                         .setList(list)
+			// or setList with initial position that like .setList(list,position)
                         // Set dialog header color
                         .setHeaderBackgroundColor(android.R.color.holo_blue_light)
                         // Set dialog background color